 Maybe I’m just insulated from wedding gossip as a man, but I’ve never once heard someone bag a wedding for its size or estimated cost.
 The only people I imagine who would bad mouth a wedding are those who didn’t attend or shallow people you really don’t want in your lives.

 The people who attend your wedding are what matter most.
 It is they who will make you feel loved.
+Going into debt so you can have an exclusive venue, a 5 star caterer, giant bouquets of flowers everywhere, professional lighting, an MC, or anything else like that is just not worth it.

 A Budget Wedding Is Just Fine